UhhhWaitWhat/boilerplate/docs/ORM.md

 	var orm = yield services.orm;

-`orm` is now an instance of waterline.
+`orm` is now an object with all loaded Collection objects attached to it.
 You may query it for any models and as the queries return promises, you may yield them like this:

 	var user = yield orm.User.findOne(0);